Case marks: marks in watch casesCopyright © Notice

 This picture shows London import hallmarks for silver used after 1 June 1907.
 The .925 in an oval shield was used instead of the lion passant on imported sterling silver.

-Click on this link to open the page about British import hallmarks
+Click on this link to open my page about British import hallmarks

 Swiss marks and hallmarks